Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Wight.md

 - monster/environment/urban
 - monster/size/medium
 - monster/type/undead
-statblock: inline
+aliases: ["Wight"]
 ---
 # Wight
 *Source: Monster Manual p.
-300, Curse of Strahd, Princes of the Apocalypse, The Rise of Tiamat, Storm King's Thunder, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Sleeping Dragon's Wake, Baldur's Gate: Descent Into Avernus, Explorer's Guide to Wildemount, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries, Dragonlance: Shadow of the Dragon Queen*
+300, Curse of Strahd.
+Available in the SRD and the Basic Rules.*

 The word "wight" meant "person" in days of yore, but the name now refers to evil undead who were once mortals driven by dark desire and great vanity.
 When death stills such a creature's heart and snuffs its living breath, its spirit cries out to the demon lord Orcus or some vile god of the underworld for a reprieve: undeath in return for eternal war on the living.
 If a dark power answers the call, the spirit is granted undeath so that it can pursue its own malevolent agenda.